Animal magnetism: Political influence

 The French Revolution catalyzed existing internal political friction in Britain in the 1790s; a few political radicals used animal magnetism as more than just a moral threat but also a political threat.
 Major politicians and people in power were accused by radicals of practising animal magnetism on the general population.

 In his article "Under the Influence: Mesmerism in England", Roy Porter notes that James Tilly Matthews suggested that the French were infiltrating England via animal magnetism.
 Matthews believed that "magnetic spies" would invade England and bring it under subjection by transmitting waves of animal magnetism to subdue the government and people.
 Such an invasion from foreign influences was perceived as a radical threat.

 Mesmerism and spiritual healing practices

 During the Romantic period, mesmerism produced enthusiasm and inspired horror in the spiritual and religious context.
 Though discredited as a medical practice, mesmerism created a venue for spiritual healing.
 Some animal magnetists advertised their practices by stressing the "spiritual rather than physical benefits to be gained from animal magnetism" and were able to gather a good clientele from among the spiritually inspired population.

 Mesmerism has been used in parts of the world as an attempt to treat illness in humans, as well as disease in domestic, farm, circus, and zoo animals.

-Authors Johann Peter Lange and Allan Kardec wrote that the source of Jesus' miracles was animal magnetism.
+Some authors including Johann Peter Lange and Allan Kardec claimed that the source of Jesus' miracles was animal magnetism.
 Others, like John Campbell Colquhoun and Mary Baker Eddy, denounced the comparison.
 Mary Baker Eddy went so far as to claim animal magnetism "lead[s] to moral and to physical death."